 Year 8 Personal Development

-The Year 8 Personal Development Programme is delivered by the tutor.
 Students cover a range of topics focusing on aspects of personal identity and Citizenship.
-Issues such as peer group pressure, self esteem and coping with change are covered early in the year.
+Issues such as peer group pressure, self-esteem and coping with change are covered early in the year.
 Prejudice, discrimination, equal opportunities, conflict and the media are also considered.
-Students are also introduced to the world of careers, money and choices via the Electronic Real Game Group.
-Discussion is a regular feature of lessons and students become confident in articulating their own opinions and responding appropriately to the contributions of others.
+Students are also introduced to the world of careers, money and choices via the online Real Game programme and spend a considerable amount of time look at safe behaviour, focusing on drugs, cyberbullying and alcohol.

 Year 9 Personal Development